 Adjusting the air pressure at the compressor device depends on the nailing depth and the density of the wood.
 If you need more deep driving, you have to increase the air pressure and vice versa.
 The same adjustment procedure you have to follow in case you’re driving nails into soft or hard lumber.

-If you select a cordless brad nailer, you will need a battery to get firing power.
 Most of the time, manufacturers provide the battery with the nailer as a built-in package.
 However, in some cases, it comes separately.
 In that instance, you’ve to buy a battery separately.
-During purchasing a battery, you should check the voltage rating and compatibility to match with the brad nail gun and to get the maximum runtime.

-How To Load A Brad Nailer
+B. Loading A Brad Nailer

 Note: For safety, you must first unplug the hose, cord, or battery from your brad nail gun before loading it.

-Select the Correct Length Of Brad
+Step 1: Select the Correct Length Of Brad

 Brad nailers are typically intended to acknowledge ⅝” to 2” brad.
 Check your nailer in particular and utilize the right sort of brad nails.
 On the off chance that you attempt to stack more short or greater nails than suggested, it won’t work.

-Select the Correct Gauge Of Brad
+Step 2: Select the Correct Gauge For Brad

 You should buy the right gauge (thickness) brad as well as the right length.
 If you’re wondering what the difference is between 16 gauge and 18 gauge nails, I’d say it’s significant.
 A brad nailer will not drive 16 gauge nails.
 You’ll need a finish nailer for that.
 Brad nailers are made to work with 18-gauge nails.

-Though it may not be evident that you must always load entire or unbroken strips, continuous strips can help you achieve smoother brad feeding and jam-free nailing.
+Note: Though it may not be evident that you must always load entire or unbroken strips, continuous strips can help you achieve smoother brad feeding and jam-free nailing.
 As a result, be cautious when handling the strips and try to avoid feeding broken strips.

-Push Forward And Slide The Magazine Shut
+Step 5: Push Forward And Slide The Magazine Shut

 Insert the brad strip as close to the nail gun’s head (or firing point) as possible.
 Then gently close the magazine shutter.
+Some brad nailer magazines are shelf-accelerating, so you may not need to move them.

 Keep in mind, if you slam the magazine shut too hard, it may damage the brad strip (particularly if it’s a non-continuous piece) and cause jamming.

-Position And Depth Adjustment
+C. Positioning And Depth Adjustment

 After loading the magazine with the right sort of brad nails, it is time to position the brad nail gun on the workpiece and set the depth of drive.

-Position The Tip On The Workpiece
+Step 1: Position The Tip On The Workpiece

 You will discover both sequential and contact actuation modes in a brad nailer.
 In case you’re a fledgling to brad nailer, it is smarter to pick the sequential mode as it needs to press the trigger and afterward push the tip onto the surface to fire a nail.
 Therefore, it is a protected and more precise technique for driving nails.